defenseunicorns/pepr/docs/40_pepr-tutorials/10_create-pepr-module.md

 This tutorial will walk you through the process of creating a Pepr module.

-## Introduction

-This tutorial will walk you through the process of creating a Pepr module.

 Each Pepr Module is it's own Typescript project, produced by [`pepr init`](../30_user-guide/10_pepr-cli.md#pepr-init).
 Typically a module is maintained by a unique group or system.
 For example, a module for internal [Zarf](https://zarf.dev/) mutations would be different from a module for [Big Bang](https://p1.dso.mil/products/big-bang).
 An important idea with modules is that they are _wholly independent of one another_.
 This means that 2 different modules can be on completely different versions of Pepr and any other dependencies; their only interaction is through the standard K8s interfaces like any other webhook or controller.

 ## Prerequisites